STF1998/Desk20/report/systemImplementation.md

 ## Stack architecture implementation in our application

 Other than the previously discussed technologies, our application interacts with Facebook’s API.
-For this, we will be using PassportJS which, is a Node.js framework that will help our apps communication with Facebook.
+For this, we have used PassportJS which, is a Node.js framework that helps our app's communication with Facebook.

 <p align="center">
 <img src="../report/Images/stach_arch.png" width=75%>